Star of the Month: Joe E. Brown

 Cool fact about Joe’s circus years: he and his buddies were one of the first troupes to do “the passing somersault.”
 That’s that really cool trick were two guys are thrown into the air and flip while passing each other mid-air before being caught by their pals on the ground.
 The trick inspired the song “The Daring Young Man on the Flying Trapeze,” and young Joe E. Brown was that daring young man flying through the air!

-He Knew His Face Was Unique
+Joe E. Brown Knew His Face Was Unique

 Joe once said that the